 As one of the world's leading leukemia programs, MD Anderson's Leukemia Center brings together internationally renowned physicians with a specialized support team to customize your care.
-These highly experienced experts communicate and collaborate often, ensuring you receive comprehensive care.
+These highly experienced experts communicate and collaborate often, ensuring you receive comprehensive leukemia treatment.

 The Leukemia Center offers a full range of the latest and most-advanced treatment options, including new approaches and investigational agents that may increase your chance for successful treatment.
 More than 150 clinical trials for leukemia, many not found at any other cancer centers, are available.
 These trials offer innovative treatments including targeted therapies, vaccines and stem cell transplants.